-Polar or Ionic particles left from flux residue and other sources, when exposed to moisture from the ambient air and when current is applied, can link into a chain or branch called a dendrite (fig 1).
-These dendrites are conductive, so form an unintended trace that cause current leakage or, over a longer period of time, even a short circuit.
+Polar or Ionic particles left from flux residue and other sources, when exposed to moisture from the ambient air and when current is applied, can connect into a chain or branch called a dendrite (Fig 1).
+These dendrites are conductive so form an unintended trace that cause current leakage or, over a longer period of time, even a short circuit.

 Fig 1 – dendrite formation

 Dendritic grown between solder pads, caused by ionic contamination (photos courtesy of Foresite)